staD020/png2prg/readme.md

     ...          // next frame(s)
     .byte $ff    // end of all frames

+## Charset Animation

+Each frame consists of 1 or more chunks.
+A chunk looks like this:

+    .byte $03    // number of chars in this chunk
+                 // $00 marks end of frame
+                 // $ff marks end of all frames
+    .word screen // screenram address (the high byte is <$04)

+    For each char in this chunk:

+      .byte $03                  // character
+      .byte $01                  // colorram color
+      ...                        // next char(s)

+    ...          // next chunks
+    .byte 0      // end of frame
+    ...          // next frame(s)
+    .byte $ff    // end of all frames

 ## Displayer

 The -d or -display flag will link displayer code infront of the picture.